jqq125/NSAP/README.md

 - scipy==1.5.2
 - torch==1.9.0

-It can be installed by using the following command.
+It can be installed by the following command.

 ```
 pip install -r requirement.txt